Article I: Name

 Article IX: Board of Directors

-A. The Board of Directors (hereafter known as The Directors), will be chaired by the Vice Presidents of the Society.
+A. The Board of Directors (hereafter known as The Directors), will be chaired by one of the Vice Presidents who will be appointed by the President of the Society.
 Saudi Aramco will be represented by three (3) Executive Directors, and other Directors will be senior individuals from the various companies and organizations that contribute the Membership of the Society (e.g. Saudi Aramco, Ministry of Energy, industry and Minerals Resources, the university system and the petroleum service companies).

 B. The Directors will provide guidance and direction in the planning of significant events for the Society Membership, such as field trips, technical symposia, training opportunities, publications etc. The Directors will have no authority in the normal and routine decision making by the voting officers of the Executive Committee.